 Criminal Justice Advocate

 Welcome to my Blog!
-My name is Raya and I’m a 23 year old from Virginia Beach, Virginia.
+My name is Raya and I’m a 24 year old from Virginia Beach, Virginia.
 I graduated with a Bachelor of Arts in Criminal Justice from Virginia Wesleyan University in May of 2018.
-I am currently working on my MCCJ, or Master of Science in Criminology and Criminal Justice and I am set to graduate in December of 2020 from the University of Maryland Eastern Shore.
+In November of 2020 I received my Master of Science in Criminology and Criminal Justice from the University of Maryland Eastern Shore.
+My new academic Journey has begun as I am attending the University of Central Florida beginning in the Fall of 2021 in pursuit of my PhD in Criminal Justice.
 I am extremely passionate about criminal justice reform and the need to provide American Citizens with justice within the Criminal Justice System.